 When parents are addicted to alcohol, drugs, or other abusive substances, they become uncommitted in their responsibilities They could even resort to violence.
 They could even resort to violence.
 Parents with substance abuse affect a child’s growth as they do not involve themselves with their children.
 In some cases, if parents lose their jobs, and come under financial constraints, then kids may have to drop out of school, or lack nutrition, among other things.
 (1)

 4. Lack Of Supervision:

 Neglectful parents are broadly of two types when it comes to supervision.
 They either do not supervise their kids at all or keep them grounded constantly.
-The first kinds are not inclined to supervise their kids.
+The first kinds are passive and not inclined to supervise their kids.
 They do not bother about what the kids do, when they come home and go.
 They are barely aware of their kids’ schedules and activities.
 They do not like to inculcate discipline, and a lack of it also does not affect them.

 The second kind keep their kids grounded, under supervision, or at home, all the time.
 While they do not ask their kids about their daily activities, they will want to have them around.
 Such parents prevent any development that the kids may have outside of home.

 5. Do Not Express Love:

 These parents do not express their love towards their children.
 They often ignore them and there is no hugging, kissing or any other signs of love in the family.
 They show no warmth, which could leave the kids feeling bitter.